cgranerob/ThUnmpy/README.md

 2) **Custom_functions.ipynb**: contains 1 script showing how to call functions from ThunmFit, Thunmixing and Thunmcorr in order to perform a bilinear sharpening.

-3) **Small images**: LST, Albedo and NDBI images at 20m and 100m are obtained from downscaling initial images from Madrid (Spain) obtained during the <a href="https://earth.esa.int/eogateway/campaigns/desirex-2008"> DESIREX</a> campaign in 2008 at 4m of spatial resolution.
+3) **Small images**: LST, Albedo and NDBI (Normalized Difference Built-up Index) images at 20m and 100m are obtained from downscaling initial images from Madrid (Spain) obtained during the <a href="https://earth.esa.int/eogateway/campaigns/desirex-2008"> DESIREX</a> campaign in 2008 at 4m of spatial resolution.
 Here we provide only small images to illustrate the use of Thunmpy.
+The classification image has been simplified from the original image and downscaled to illustrate the use of Thunmpy.

 # Installation